-We use an in-house scheme of work that has been developed with coding at it's core.
-In reception the boys learn the fundamentals of coding using practical resources moving through to the oldest boys learning Python as our coding language.
-Throughout the journey the boys learn computer skills using a variety of software and resources.
+We use an in-house scheme of work that has been developed with coding at its core.
+In Little Acorns and Reception, the pupils learn the fundamentals of coding using practical resources moving through to the oldest pupils learning Python as our coding language.
+Throughout the journey our pupils learn computer skills using a variety of software and resources.